BenGardiner123/job-search-tool/README.md

 We hope this project helps you optimize your job search and simplifies the process of building similar tools.
 Happy job hunting!

-_This README template is inspired by the OpenAI GPT-3.5 Playground, tailored for the Job-Search Helper repository._